 Time required: 8 minutes

-The asset is also available to view in the following short chapters on YouTube to introduce specific lessons or activities.
+The video is also available to view in the following short chapters on YouTube to introduce specific lessons or activities.
 Please follow the links provided to watch:

 Explores the function and makeup of the three parts that make up parliament: the House of Commons, the House of Lords, and the monarch.